morris-leaha/Trivia-Game/README.md

 # Trivia-Game
- A beginner level trivia game on wine using JavaScript for the logic and jQuery to manipulate HTML
+ This trivia game was designed to be an entry level, quick, quiz that will test your fundamental wine knowledge!

  ## How to Play